twister-php/sql/README.md

 * does NOT validate your string
 * does NOT verify your string
 * does NOT error check the syntax
-* does NOT build valid SQL statements for you
-* does NOT guarantee your string/query is safe from SQL injections
-* does NOT protect you from the big bad wolf called SQL injections
-* does NOT hold your hand or make coffee
-* does NOT treat SQL like an abomination
-* does NOT treat you like an SQL child
-* does NOT try to abstract raw/native SQL from you, just gives you the tools to write it faster
+* does NOT try to abstract raw/native SQL from you, just gives you the tools to write it faster and safer
 * does NOT try to replace writing raw/native SQL
 * does NOT re-order or change the natural order of SQL statements
-* does NOT change the name or meaning of traditional SQL statements (eg. `->limit(10)` is `->take(10)` in Eloquent)
+* does NOT change the name, meaning or intention of traditional SQL statements
 * does NOT use reflection or annotations
-* does NOT re-structure/re-format/re-align/re-arrange your statement
+* does NOT re-structure/re-format/re-align/re-arrange your statement (except adding some whitespace for readability)
-* does NOT do input/parameter validation/verification, other than simple string escaping
+* does NOT do input/parameter validation/verification, other than string escaping
 * does NOT check that column types match the database schema
 * does NOT use any schema/model/entity/mapping/config/YAML/XML/temporary/cache files
 * does NOT store an abstract SQL statement interface internally, everything it builds is visible
 * does NOT have any outside dependencies, only ONE single file, PHP 5.6+ and mb\_\*
 * does NOT add any other classes (except Sql), no interfaces, no traits, no new exception classes etc.
+* does NOT guarantee your string/query is safe from SQL injections (like true 'prepared statements'); **However**, it's still a lot safer than writing raw/native/traditional SQL strings

 # Conclusion

 My goal is to enable you (and me) to write SQL queries faster, safer and more readable than old-school concatenations.

 They might not execute faster, especially when the regular expression engine kicks in, but the amount of time you will save, and coming back to your code in a few months or years later and immediately being able to read and understand it is invaluable!
-Code readability should come first in most situations, especially large queries.
+Code readability should come first in most situations, especially large queries/projects.

 I believe this code and solution is unique; as I haven't found anything like it before; there simply are NO other libraries out there with the same capabilities and feature set; and very few help you write raw SQL queries faster.